A visiting student can enrol in a limited number of courses at Tyndale Seminary. There are four types of visiting

 - This letter should indicate the course(s) you wish to take and your current academic standing.
 If any of the desired courses require the completion of prerequisites, you must provide proof that the requirements have been met.
 This can be indicated in the Letter of Permission or by submission of a transcript.

-- At least three weeks prior to the end of the term, you must contact the Office of the Registrar to finalize the official transfer of grades.
+- At least three weeks prior to the end of the semester, you must contact the Office of the Registrar to finalize the official transfer of grades.

 To apply for Admission on a Letter of Permission, complete the Visiting Student Application form at http://app.tyndale.ca.